sellout-tickets/learn/README.md

 4. Google will be your best friend.
 Learn to use it well.

 ### Getting starting
 Complete each course in the order they are listed.
-Some of the courses may require you spent $10-$20 for the full version, but I'll prefer listing high quality free content when the I can.
+Some of the courses may require you spend $10-$20 for the full version, but I'll prefer listing high quality free content when the I can.

 #### JavaScript